FatemehEsfahani/Probabilistic-Nucleus-Decomposition/README.md

 </pre>
 e.g.
 <pre>
-java -Xmx12g -cp "bin":"lib/*" PNucl_CLT_BinoJava_DP_Efficient_RegularizedBeta newTest.w 0.1 1500 2
+java -Xmx12g -cp "bin":"lib/*" PNucl_CLT_BinoJava_DP_Efficient_RegularizedBeta Flickr-proc.w 16 0.1
 </pre>

-The result will be stored in a text file basename+"eta-" + eta + "-vc.txt".
-The lines of the file are of the form vertex-id:probabilistic core-number.
+The result will be stored in a text file basename+"-"+eta+"-"+"finalsupp_MixApprox_Regularized_version1_Modified.txt".
+The lines of the file are of the form u v w app_nucleuss_score, where a triangle is indicated by its vertices u,v,w and app_nucleuss_score is the approximate value for nucleus score of the trainable.
 Weakly_Global_onSmallGraph_ForExperiments:
 <pre>
 java -Xmx12g -cp "bin":"lib/*" Weakly_Global_onSmallGraph_ForExperiments basename.w precision threshold numSamples